-C3 is a partnership between Bates College, Connecticut College, Middlebury College, Williams College, the University of California at Berkeley, the University of Chicago, Columbia University, the University of Michigan, the participating colleges in the Liberal Arts Diversity Officers Consortium (LADO), and the Center for Institutional and Social Change at Columbia Law School.
+C3 is a partnership between Bates College, Connecticut College, Middlebury College, Williams College, the University of California at Berkeley, the University of Chicago, Columbia University, the University of Michigan, and the participating colleges in the Liberal Arts Diversity Officers Consortium (LADO).
 It is funded by The Andrew W. Mellon Foundation.

 Liberal Arts Diversity Officers Organization (LADO)